 Tucson’s many RV parks range from old to new.
 Most are packed full of snowbirds in wintertime but two spots that usually have space include:

-Just a bit south of Tucson you’ll find Bisbee.
-Formerly an old hardscrabble hillside mining town and now home to an eclectic mix of artists, bikers, cowboys and winter snowbirds, Bisbee remains true to its founding roots with an historic downtown corridor, vintage architecture and a small town feel.
-Bisbee highlights include:
+Just south of Tucson you’ll find Bisbee.
+Formerly an old hillside mining town and now home to an eclectic mix of artists, bikers, cowboys, and winter snowbirds, Bisbee remains true to its founding roots with a historic downtown corridor, vintage architecture, and a small town feel.

 Tombstone has a whopping four RV parks to choose from in the vicinity, including:

-If you have your own Southern Arizona favorites, be sure to stop by the iRV2 Forums and chime in with your insider’s tips!
+If you have your own Southern Arizona favorites, be sure to stop by the iRV2 Forums and chime in with your insider tips!